Committee’s Official Designation

 Description of Duties

-The CSAT NAC shall, on the basis of material provided, make recommendations to the Director of the Center with respect to activities conducted at the Center, shall review summary statements for applications submitted for grants and cooperative agreements for activities for which Advisory Council approval is required under section 504(c)(2) of the PHS Act and recommend for approval applications for projects that show promise of making valuable contributions to the Center's mission; and may review any grant or cooperative agreement proposed to be made or entered into by the organization.
-The CSAT NAC may collect, by correspondence or by personal investigation, information as to studies and services that are being carried on in the United States or any other country as to diseases, disorders, or other aspects of human health with respect to the mission of CSAT, and, with the approval of the Administrator of SAMHSA or the Director of the Center, make such information available through appropriate publications for the benefit of public and private health entities and health professions personnel and for the information of the general public.
+The CSAT NAC may, based on material provided by SAMHSA, make recommendations to the Secretary or the CSAT Director with respect to activities conducted at the Center.
+The CSAT NAC shall review summary statements for applications submitted for grants and cooperative agreements for activities for which Council approval is required under Section 504(c)(2) of the PHS Act and recommend for approval applications for projects that show promise of making valuable contributions to the Center’s mission; and may review any grant or cooperative agreement proposed to be made or entered into by the organization.
+The CSAT NAC may collect, by correspondence or by personal investigation, information as to studies and services that are being carried on in the United States or any other country as to diseases, disorders or other aspects of human health with respect to the mission of CSAT, and with the approval of the SAMHSA Assistant Secretary or the Center Director make such information available through appropriate publications for the benefit of public and private health entities and health professions personnel, and for the information of the general public.

 Agency or Official to Whom the Committee Reports

-The CSAT NAC shall advise, consult with, and make recommendations to the Secretary, HHS; the Administrator, SAMHSA; and the Director, CSAT, concerning matters relating to the activities carried out by and through the Center and the policies respecting such activities.
+The CSAT NAC shall advise, consult with, and make recommendations to the HHS Secretary, and the Assistant Secretary, or the CSAT Director, concerning matters relating to the activities carried out by and through the Center and the policies respecting such activities.